Best daily deals

 iphone control center add text size

-Now go to your desired app.
-Swipe down from the top-right of the screen and open Control Center.
-Tap the Text Size icon, and this appears on top of your app.
-Text size 100% is the standard default size.
+Next, launch your desired app.
+Swipe down from the top-right of the screen to open Control Center, then tap the Text Size icon.
+100% is the default size.

 iphone text size single app

-Now tap anywhere on the screen to exit the Text Size screen.
+When you’re done, tap anywhere outside controls to exit the Text Size screen.
 Your app may already have the new font size applied, but if not, close the app and reopen it.
-You’ll now see the new size applied.
+You’ll see the new size in effect.

 iphone linkedin bigger size

-Repeat the above process to revert back, but change the font size to 100% default.
+Repeat the above process to revert back, simply changing font size to 100%.

 How to magnify your iPhone screen

-If this all sounds like overkill to you, and you just need an occasional aid to help with difficult words, then maybe a magnifying glass might be a better option.
+If all of this sounds like overkill to you, and you just need occasional aid with difficult words, then a magnifying glass might be a better option.

 iphone accessibility zoom function enabled